traumedy/Video-Download/readme.md

 ## Setup

-After downloading this directory of code, install the required pythin libraries:
+After downloading this directory of code, install the required Python libraries:

 ```text
 pip3 install -r requirements.txt
 ```

 `ffmpeg` may be required to perform post processing.

 ### Usage